117th EUROMIL Presidium Meeting in Brussels

 The opening session finished with the projection of the video speech delivered by Marianne Thyssen, European Commissioner for Employment, Social Affairs, Skills and Labour Mobility.
 The Commissioner paid tribute to the men and women who are committed to the safety of European citizens and emphasized that everyone expects social Europe that cares and secures his or her economic and social future.
 It has been also stressed that already existing Working Time Directive applies to all sectors and accommodates the need needs of specific activities such as the work of armed forces.
 M. Thyssen stated that the future of the military profession raises the questions about the effects of digitalization since artificial intelligence and new technologies will for sure have a huge impact on the military sector.

-After the high-level keynote speeches, a panel was organised on the topic of “the future of the military profession”.
+After the high-level keynote speeches, a panel was organised on the topic of “the future of the military profession” .
 The moderator, Thiébaut Weber, Confederal Secretary ETUI, opened the debate by pointing out how much the trade union discussion on the future of work and the labour market, and EUROMIL’s debate on the future of the military profession have in common.
 While artificial intelligence and modern technologies are certainly on the rise, the human dimension and the fact the it should be a human being making life and death decisions was emphasized.
+(Videos of the interventions of the panellists are available on youtube.)

 The first panellist, Roger Housen, Representative ACMP-CGPM, reflected on demographic and social changes and their impacts on the military profession on the one hand and on military trade unionism on the other hand.
 The so called “Millennials” who are entering the labour market value work-life balance much more than previous generations, while at the same time being less interested in traditional hierarchies and bureaucracies.
 Military associations and trade unions have to take this into account and consequently also deepen their national and international cooperation.